fritzsche/WebMorseRunner/README.md

 ## Functions

 * Runs in Browser using Javascript
+* Privacy: The app is running in your browser.
+No data is collected by Web Morse Runner and not even send back to the webserver.
 * Web Audio API using AudioWorklet
 * No Backend
 * Contest Mode:
     * Single Call
     * Pileup
+    * WPX Competition
     * DARC CW Ausbildungscontest (CWA)
     * A1CLUB AWT
 * (Complex) Noise